kashewnuts/slides/20180917pyconjp/PITCHME.md

 - What PyCharm can do
 - Impression actually using PyCharm
 - What PyCharm does not face
-- Basic Feature
+- Python Basic Feature
-- Django support
-- Front-end support
-- Database support
+- Django, Front-end, Database supports
-- Remote Development
-- Testing
+- Remote Development, Testing
 - Things to keep in mind when using PyCharm

 ---